DannyOnkies/ObtainIRcodes/README.md

 ## **`Update`**
 *1/5/21*  Changed the **`extract_bit`** function.
-Now it recognizes Samsung remotes and those with NEC coding
+Now it recognizes Samsung remotes and those with NEC coding *15/5/21* Complete rewriting of the program in object-oriented version.
+SAMSUNG, SONY and NEC protocol IR remote controls are recognized

 ## **`Circuit and components used`**